PazerOP/tf2_bot_detector/README.md

 ![update-image]

-This behavior is disabled on first run to prevent the tool from connecting to the internet before the user allows it to.

 >Note: Player lists and rule sets are updated separately from the tool itself.
 As long as internet connectivity is allowed those lists will be updated

 ## Common Tweaks